 In his teaching and publications he has touched upon diverse national cinemas, ranging from the silent era, through classicism and modernism, to the contemporary global cinema and media, with both a diachronic/developmental and a synchronic/comparative approach.
 Specifically, he has taught and lectured on Italian cinema; Hollywood cinema; French cinema; international silent cinema; film theory and analysis; film music; audiovisual theory; screenwriting; film style and technique; film production; television.
 While rooted in Film and Media Studies, his research and teaching have also touched upon Visual Studies (multimedia presentations and concerts), Music (film music, Psychomusicology), Creative Writing (writing for film and television), Psychology (Gestalt Theory and Cognitive Film Studies), Translation Studies (adaptation and translation for audiovisual media) and Film and Media Production.

-His first book (in Italian) was an examination of the representation and meaning of childhood in Steven Spielberg’s cinema (L’infanzia nel cinema di Steven Spielberg, 2010).
-He is the author of the monograph John Williams’s Film Music: ‘Jaws’, ‘Star Wars’, ‘Raiders of the Lost Ark’ and the Return of the Classical Hollywood Music Style (University of Wisconsin Press, 2014), the first book-length study in English on the composer, re-released in an updated, revised, and expanded edition in 2021.
+He is one of the foremost specialists in the work of composer John Williams.
+He authored the monograph The Film Music of John Williams.
+Reviving Hollywood’s Classical Style (University of Wisconsin Press), the first book-length study in English on the composer, re-released in an updated, revised, and expanded edition in 2021.
 The impact of his research on film music has led to commissions and consultancies from such institutions as the Library of the Congress (Washington D.C.), Cambridge University Press, the Milan Symphony Orchestra, Routledge, and The Professional Teaching Institute (UK).
 Audissino is interviewed about his ground-breaking research on John Williams here (English) and here (Italian).
-A video podcast about the new edition of the John Williams monograph hosted by The Legacy of John Williams.com can be listened here.
+A video podcast about the new edition of the John Williams monograph hosted by The Legacy of John Williams can be listened here.

 In 2016, the research institute “Centro Studi Opera Omnia Luigi Boccherini” appointed him to design and direct an international research project on John Williams: he was in charge of a team of eighteen scholars from all over the world, and the result was a collection of essays John Williams.
 Music for Films, Television, and the Concert Stage (Brepols, 2018).